library(tidyverse)12 Grouping by dates

 12.1 Setting up

 We need to set up our notebook with libraries and data before we can talk specifics.
-We need to load both the tidyverse and lubridate libraries.
-Lubridate is installed with the tidyverse package, but you have to load it separately.
+While we are using the lubridate, it is included as part of tidyverse so we do not need to load it separately.

 hot100 <- read_rds("data-processed/01-hot100.rds")